Oracle inequalities for network models and sparse graphon estimation: Proofs

 where $\bU^*$ is the matrix with elements defined by the relation $\bU^*_{ab}= {\rm sign}(\hat{\bT}_{ij})$ if $i\in{\hat z}_r^{-1}(a), j \in {\hat z}_r^{-1}(b)$ for $(a,b) \in [k]\times [k]$.
 Thus, all the entries of $\hat{\bV}_0^{\hat{q},\bU^\ast,{\hat z}_r}$ in each block are either equal to $r$ or to $-r$ depending on whether the value of $\hat{\bT}$ on this block is positive or negative respectively.
 Since $\|\hat{\bT}\|_{\infty}\leq 2r$ we obtain that $\|\hat{\bT}- \hat{\bV}_0^{\hat{q},\bU^\ast,{\hat z}_r}\|_{\infty} \le r$.

 \end{proof}

 {\bf Acknowledgement} The work of O. Klopp was conducted as part of the project Labex MME-DII (ANR11-LBX-0023-01).
 The work of A.B.
 Tsybakov was supported by GENES and by the French National Research Agency (ANR) under the grants IPANEMA (ANR-13-BSH1-0004-02), and Labex ECODEC (ANR - 11-LABEX-0047).
 The work of N.~Verzelen was partly supported by the ANR under the grant ANR-2011-BS01-010-01, project Calibration.
 This research benefited from the support of the ``Chaire Economie et Gestion des Nouvelles Donn\'ees", under the auspices of Institut Louis Bachelier, Havas-Media and Paris-Dauphine.
+The authors are grateful to Jiaming Xu for a comment on Corolary 2.7 in a previous version of this manuscript.